nathan815/NodeJS-Chat/README.md

 ## Setup

 Obviously, you'll need Node.js to use this.
-See [this tutorial](http://nodeguide.com/beginner.html) to learn how to install it.
+Get it from the [Node.js downloads page](http://nodejs.org/download/).

-Follow these steps to setup and run this chat application on your computer:
+Follow these steps to setup and run the chat application on your computer:

-1. Clone this repository and then open the directory.
+1. Clone this repository and then go to the directory.
     ```
     $ git clone https://github.com/NathanCJohnson/NodeJS-Chat.git
     $ cd NodeJS-Chat